SOIL SCI 1 — COOPERATIVE EDUCATION/CO-OP IN SOIL SCIENCE

 SOIL SCI/ATM OCN 132 — EARTH'S WATER: NATURAL SCIENCE AND HUMAN USE

 Water is central to the functioning of planet Earth.
-As humans increase their impact on Earth's systems and cohabitants, our understanding of the multiple roles of water becomes critical to finding sustainable strategies for human and exosystem health.
-This course explores the science of Earth's hydrosphere, with constant attention to human uses and impacts.
-Open to Fr
+As humans increase their impact on Earth's systems and cohabitants, our understanding of the multiple roles of water becomes critical to finding sustainable strategies for human and ecosystem health.
+Explores the science of Earth's hydrosphere, with constant attention to human uses and impacts.

 SOIL SCI/ENVIR ST/GEOG 230 — SOIL: ECOSYSTEM AND RESOURCE